CS196Illinois/lecture-notes-sp19/more-flask.md

 This week we will continue discussing flask but will dive deeping into some of the more interesting things you can do with it.
 Prior to reading these notes, make sure you are comfortable with GET and POST requests on Flask.
 You can find a short tutorial [here](https://scotch.io/bar-talk/processing-incoming-request-data-in-flask).

 ## Response Types
 So far, all we've done when our Flask app is called is return a string which is then displayed on the webpage.
 Fortunately, we can do a lot more with our responses.
+In addition to these notes, you can find more information about response types [here](http://flask.pocoo.org/docs/0.12/quickstart/).
 ### JSON
 One of the most common response types of responses is a JSON (JavaScript Object Notation).
 A typical JSON object may look something like this.
 ```javascript